protontypes/open-sustainable-technology/README.md

 - [Ireland Energy Wiki by the National Retrofitting Modelling Group](https://energy-modelling-ireland.github.io/ireland-energy-wiki/) - Contains actively maintained listings of Irish energy-related resources.
 - [Climate Impact Lab](http://www.impactlab.org/) - A team of economists, climate scientists, data engineers, and risk analysts are building the world's most comprehensive body of research quantifying the impacts of climate change, sector-by-sector and community-by-community around the world.
 - [Climate change in the contiguous United States](https://github.com/washingtonpost/data-2C-beyond-the-limit-usa/) - The Washington Post's analysis of NOAA climate change data for the contiguous United States.
+- [Regen Ledger](https://github.com/regen-network/regen-ledger) - Providing a structured database of claims regarding ecological state and change of state.

 ### Footnotes